cs161-stanford/cs161-stanford.github.io/policies.md

 <b>Deadlines and Assignments:</b>
 <ul><li>Students with OAE letters must request extension for each assignment (you cannot auto-apply your OAE extension days).
 Please use your late days first before requesting an extension.
 </li><li>
-As per the Late Homework policy below, homework will not be accepted more than two days late.
+As per the Late Homework policy below, homework will not be accepted more than three days late.
 No exceptions.
 </li></ul>
 </p><p>
 <b>Exams:</b>
-All exam accommodations must be submitted to the teaching team at least 10 days prior to the scheduled exam.
+All exam accommodation requests must be submitted to the teaching team at least 10 days prior to the scheduled exam.
 No exceptions.
 </p>
     </div>
   </div>